justin-mbca/clinical-nlp-portfolio/README.md

 - Enhance documentation and client-facing summaries

 ## Contact
-For more information, reach out to Justin or view the job description in the repository.
+For more information, reach out to Justin.